Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 Understand Local, State, and Federal Labor Laws

 Keep in mind that the local, state, and federal employment laws will affect your employee schedule.
-It’s, therefore, crucial to create a work schedule that follows the rules and regulations.
+It’s, therefore, crucial to create a work regimen that follows the rules and regulations.

 There are certain laws covering required breaks, overtime scheduling and pay, time clock, and holidays.
 In addition, Predictive Scheduling Laws in some states require employers to pay a predictive scheduling penalty when they change an employee’s schedule without the required amount of advance notice.